Patrick Brontë: Family

+Health

-In August 1846 Brontë travelled to Manchester with Charlotte to undergo surgery on his eyes.
+Although his health was generally robust, Patrick was short-sighted, and suffered increasing problems with his vision as he grew older.
+In August 1846 he travelled to Manchester with Charlotte to undergo surgery on his eyes.
 On 28 August he was operated upon, without anaesthetic, to remove cataracts.
 Eye surgery was then in its infancy and surgeons did not understand how stitches could be used to hold together the necessary incision in the eye.
 Their solution was to have the patient undergo a long period of recuperation in a dark room.
-Charlotte used this interval of a month to begin the writing of Jane Eyre.
+Charlotte used this interval of a month to begin writing Jane Eyre.

+Legacy

-After Charlotte's death, Patrick Brontë co-operated with Elizabeth Gaskell on the biography of his daughter.
-He was also responsible for the posthumous publication of Charlotte's first novel, The Professor, in 1857.
-Charlotte's husband, Arthur Bell Nicholls (1819–1906), Brontë's curate, stayed in the household until after Patrick Brontë's death in 1861, at the age of 84.
-Brontë outlived not only his wife (by 40 years) but all six of his children.
+After Charlotte's death, Patrick Brontë co-operated with Elizabeth Gaskell on her biography of his daughter.
+He was also in part responsible for the posthumous publication of Charlotte's first novel, The Professor, in 1857.
+Charlotte's husband, Arthur Bell Nicholls (1819–1906), Patrick's curate, stayed in the household until after Patrick's death in 1861, at the age of eighty-four.
+Patrick Brontë outlived not only his wife (by forty years) but all six of his children.